candango/cartola/README.md

 Candango's Shared Utilities.

 Cartola means Top Hat.
+You see?
+A magician gets a rabbit from a Top Hat, right?
+Right?
+I think you got the joke...

+I'm pretty creative. ;)

+We just needed a namespace to share some util modules, that's a great one.

 ## License

 **Apache License V2.0**

-Copyright © 2019-2020 Flavio Garcia
+Copyright © 2015-2020 Flavio Garcia